cottiAC/zombidleBot/README.md

 ## Limitation
 * works only with Firefox right now
+* if you use another browser window, the bot will not click to avoid take away focus
 * in order to find scrolls, the browser windows must be visible
 * Bot will switch from world 2 to 1, 1 to 3, 3 to 4.
 So you need to start with world 2
 * you need [Autohotkey v1.1.*] (https://autohotkey.com/) to run the script